 Though the spooky season has wound down, there's still plenty of time for Fall Frights.
-In that spirit, I fell it is appropriate to play a game that Sony has opted to resurrect from my childhood.
+In that spirit, I feel it is appropriate to play a game that Sony has opted to resurrect from my childhood.
 While not the best, it was a franchise that heavily appealed to me in many ways.

 Let us join my friend, Sir Daniel Fortesque on his quest to save Gallowmere in the 2019 remake of MediEvil.